appc/spec/SPEC.md

 * Define security requirements for a container.
 In particular is any isolation of users required between containers?
 What user does each application run under and can this be root (i.e. "real" root in the host).
 * Define how apps are supposed to communicate; can they/do they 'see' each other (a section in the apps perspective would help)?

+### Pod Manifest

+The [pod manifest](#pod-manifest-schema) encapsulates a grouping of application images to be executed in a container.
+A pod manifest references application images using the [Dependency Matching](#dependency-matching) mechanism.
+Consequently, references in a pod manifest can be either deterministic (resolving unambiguously to a particular app image) or dynamic (resolved at a particular point in time).
+A pod manifest may serve as input to an executor, and is resolved into a Container Runtime Manifest before execution.

 ## App Container Executor